Driving skyrmions with low threshold current density in Pt/CoFeB thin film: Results and discussion

-In order to stabilize isolated skyrmions, we need to fine tune the DW energy \cite{rohart2013skyrmion} between two limiting cases: (a) a large positive energy which causes the collapse of the skyrmions, and (b) a large negative wall energy which destabilizes the collinear order, leading to isolated skyrmions only at large external magnetic field \cite{hrabec2017current}.
+In order to stabilize isolated skyrmions, we need to fine tune the domain wall (DW) energy \cite{rohart2013skyrmion} between two limiting cases: (a) a large positive energy which causes the collapse of the skyrmions, and (b) a large negative wall energy which destabilizes the collinear order, leading to isolated skyrmions only at large external magnetic field \cite{hrabec2017current}.
 One way of achieving this is to keep the FM layer thickness near the SRT to reduce the effective anisotropy energy of the system to near zero.
-This is confirmed by the presence of skyrmionic states in samples S3 and S4 as observed using MFM.
-Fig. 2(a) shows the corresponding hysteresis loops of samples S3 (red curve) and S4 (blue curve).
-Wormlike stripe domains are observed in the demagnetized state indicating that the ground state is 1D textures.
-By applying OOP fields of 1 and 3 mT (Fig. 2(b) and (c)), isolated skyrmions have been observed in the sample S3, and S4, respectively.
-The average size of the skyrmions (measured within the accuracy of the MFM) varies in the range of 200-500 nm and 150-300 nm for samples S3 and S4, respectively.
-We should note from fig. 2 (b), and (c) that the shape of the skyrmions is significantly perturbed (for reference see cyan circled section of fig. 2(b)) even by the stray field of the lowest moment magnetic tips.
-This indicates the presence of low pinning landscape in the amorphous CoFeB.
+For this work, the thickness of the samples S1 ($t_{CoFeB}$ =1.5 nm) and S2 ($t_{CoFeB}$ =1.6 nm) are chosen close to the SRT.
+This is confirmed by the presence of skyrmionic states in samples S1 and S2 as observed using MFM.
+Wormlike stripe domains are observed in the demagnetized state indicating that the ground state is the spin spiral state (Fig. 2(a)).
+By applying OOP fields of 1 and 3 mT (Fig. 2(b) and (c)), isolated skyrmions have been observed in the samples S1, and S2, respectively.
+The average size of the skyrmions (measured within the accuracy of the MFM) varies in the range of 200-500 nm and 150-300 nm for samples S1 and S2, respectively.
+We note from fig. 2 (b), and (c) that the shape of the skyrmions is significantly perturbed even by the stray field of the lowest moment magnetic tips.
+In the area marked by cyan circle in Fig. 2(b), we note that there is a 'flat domain' $\sim$500 nm on the left at the level of the skyrmion which is cut into two domains (skyrmions).
+This indicates that the skyrmions have jumped to a different pinning point for a few scanning lines.
+Further, it should be noted that the skyrmions are elongated along the slow scan axis (transverse axis/Y-axis).
+The reason of such elongation is because the skyrmion has 'more time' to interact with the magnetic tip along the slow scan axis and hence can be dragged progressively providing an elongated shape.
+Such significant tip induced perturbations indicate the presence of low pinning landscape in the samples.
+A detailed discussion of the moment of the MFM tips and their effect on the magnetic textures is discussed in Fig. S7 of the supplementary information file.
+The low pinning landscape of CoFeB can be understood from its structural characteristics which crystallizes into bcc phase when annealed post deposition.
+It has been reported that the intrinsically amorphous CoFeB crystallizes into bcc structure after annealing beyond $300^{\circ}$C. The presence of an amorphous (and subsequently crystallized bcc phase) maybe expected to lead to a low density structural defects acting as pinning sites in compared to conventional fcc textured 3d ferromagnetic materials. \cite{burrowes2013low,fukami2011current,ikeda2010perpendicular,woo2016observation} Burrows \textit{ et al.}, \cite{burrowes2013low} reported that the depinning field in Ta/CoFeB/MgO films can be as low as 2-3 mT which is an order of magnitude lower than the depinning field for Co/Pt \cite{metaxas2007creep} or Co/Ni \cite{burrowes2010non}.
+The mean spacing between the consecutive stable pinning sites in CoFeB is ~300 nm \cite{tetienne2014nanoscale}.
+This observed low pinning can be corroborated to the low interface roughness, low density of grain boundaries, and better structural coherence in the CoFeB films as compared to other materials hosting skyrmions \cite{zhang2018extrinsic,fukami2011current,ikeda2010perpendicular,tetienne2015nature,jaiswal2017investigation, casiraghi2019individual}.